prashantbhudwal/gameOfWar/Readme.md

     Source: [How to Write a Git Commit Message](https://cbea.ms/git-commit/#why-not-how)
 - I intend to write functions according to single responsibility principle.
 - I intend to make the code as readable as I can make it.
+- I indent optimize modularity of the code.

 ## About the Project